-The sands are sorted, stamped, passed over a shaker table and eventually smelted when enough concentrate is available .
-All processing machinery has been built here in Cornwall in our engineering shop by myself, it's something I am quite proud of and I occasionally sell the odd Cornish Tin ingot to help provide funds to put towards a hobby which can otherwise prove quite expensive .
+The sands were sorted, stamped, passed over a shaker table and eventually smelted when enough concentrate is available.
+All processing machinery had been built here in Cornwall in the engineering shop by myself, it's something I am quite proud of and I used to sell the odd Cornish Tin ingot to help provide funds to put towards a hobby which can otherwise prove quite expensive .

 Our home produced Tin Smelting DVD was originally produced to add interest to local historical groups that I regularly give mining talks too.
 It gives a cradle to the grave explanation of the way we work, the machinery I have manufactured to speed up the process, the smelting method used through to the individual casting of the true Cornish tin ingots I produce.
 Much of the content shows methods that were traditionally used by the old men and passed on to me by the few that are still alive.

 The DVD will work on all Windows platforms and most modern DVD players.

 Cost of the DVD including post, packing and insurance to all of the UK : £ 15:00